DamienFremont/mapstruct-doc/README.md

-# Mapping Doc Maven Plugin
+# MapStruct Doc Maven Plugin

 :warning: **WORK IN PROGRESS !!!**

-The mapping-doc Plugin generate mapping doc for the specified project (csv, markdown or asciidoc).
+The mapstruct-doc Plugin generate mapping doc for the specified project (csv, markdown or asciidoc).

 Content: